Moh-Dabas/Online-install-of-all-essential-windows-softwares/README.md

-# Online-install-of-all-essential-windows-softwares
+# Online-install-of-all-essential-windows-programms
-This will install all essential windows softwares online.
+This will install all essential windows programms online.

 How to use: